jaumesegarra/ranwall-app/README.md

 ![Screenshoot](screenshoot.png)

+## Download
+Download latest version from (here)[https://github.com/jaumesegarra/ranwall-app/releases] (Only for Windows and macos at the moment)

 ## Coming
 - [ ] Option to launch at startup
 - [ ] Tray icon
+- [ ] Global command for set a new random wallpaper
-- [ ] Change wallpaper automatically every x seconds
+- [ ] ?
+Change wallpaper automatically every x minutes

 ## Thanks to:
 * [unsplash.it](https://unsplash.it)